 - Be U.S. citizens residing in the U.S.

 - Not currently serving in the military.

-- Be physically able to take DOCA trips without any special arrangements or assistance.
+- Be physically able to participate in a DOCA program.

 - Be willing to pass on to associates, other opinion leaders, and organizations what the member learns.

 - Have no felony convictions or outstanding warrants.